padogrid/padogrid/README.md

 ## Announcements

-- *November 18, 2023 - [PadoGrid v0.9.31 released.](https://github.com/padogrid/padogrid/releases/tag/padogrid_0.9.31) This release includes new Hazelcast Grafana dashboards for monitoring single, dual, and all clusters with support for multiple Prometheus data sources.*
+- *November 28, 2023 - [PadoGrid v0.9.32 released.](https://github.com/padogrid/padogrid/releases/tag/padogrid_0.9.32) This release fixes Hazelcast dashboards with web link issues in the previous release.
+The dashboards are now fully operational in Kubernetes environments.*
-- *October 18, 2023 - [Hazelcast Multi-Cluster Demo updated.](https://github.com/padogrid/bundle-hazelcast-5-cluster-wan-app-grafana) This bundle automatically installs five (5) Hazelcast clusters along with data ingestion scripts for demonstrating the latest Grafana dashboards.*

 ---

 ## Tips of the Day

+1. Need comprehensive sets of Grafana dashboards for monitoring multiple Hazelcast clusters running on Kubernetes?
+[Hazelcast Kubernetes Helm Charts](https://github.com/padogrid/bundle-hazelcast-3n4n5-k8s-kubectl_helm).
-1. Wish to quickly test and monitor multiple Hazelcast clusters on your laptop?
-[Hazelcast Multi-Cluster Demo](https://github.com/padogrid/bundle-hazelcast-5-cluster-wan-app-grafana) does all the heavy lifting for you.
+1. In need of quickly testing and monitoring multiple Hazelcast clusters on your laptop?
+[Hazelcast Multi-Cluster Demo](https://github.com/padogrid/bundle-hazelcast-5-cluster-wan-app-grafana) does all the heavy lifting and more for you.
-1. What happens when a cluster split-brain occurs in Hazelcast?
-[Hazelcast Split-Brain](https://github.com/padogrid/bundle-hazelcast-3-app-perf_test_sb-cluster-sb).
 1. Try Geode/GemFire WAN an easy way.
 [Geode/GemFire WAN](https://github.com/padogrid/bundle-geode-1-app-perf_test_wan-cluster-ln-ny).

 ---